ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 -------------------

-You can modify how often tensorflow is called via :py:meth:`htf.tfcompute.tfcompute.attach`.
+You can modify how often tensorflow is called via :py:meth:`tensorflowcompute.tfcompute.attach`.
 You can also have more granular control of operations/tensors passed to ``out_nodes`` by changing the type to a list whose first element is the tensor and the second argument is the period at which it is computed.
 For example: